spawnmarvel/azure-sc-900/README.md

-## Practice Assessment for Exam SC-900: Microsoft Security, Compliance, and Identity Fundamentals
+## Practice Assessment for Exam SC-900: Microsoft Security, Compliance, and Identity Fundamentals 80 % or more

 | #  | Sum | Comment
 | --- | --- | -------------